ariavalosm/ariavalosm/README.md

 ---

-### 👩🏻‍💻 About Me

-## 👩‍💻 Software Engineer (Front-end focused)
+## 👩‍💻 Software Engineer (Front-end → Full-Stack)

-I build accessible, user-centered, and high-quality digital products.
+I build accessible, user-centered, and high-quality digital products, with a strong foundation in front-end development.

-🔍 Background in full-stack development + QA (manual & automated testing), bringing a strong focus on quality, usability, and performance.
+🔍 Background in full-stack fundamentals and QA (manual & automated testing), bringing a quality-driven mindset across the entire development lifecycle.

+🏗️ Expanding into back-end development with a focus on architecture, system design, and scalable applications.

-🎨 Interested in UX, accessibility, and human behavior — bridging the gap between code and user experience.
+🎨 Interested in UX, accessibility, and human behavior — creating solutions that are both functional and intuitive.

-🧠 Currently studying Design with a focus on project management in tech.
+🧠 Studying Design with a focus on project management in tech, bridging engineering with product thinking.

 🤖 I enjoy building creative projects with AI and exploring ways to combine technology, creativity, and social impact.

-🌱 Advocate for neurodiversity in tech, committed to inclusive and empathetic design.
+🌱 Advocate for neurodiversity in tech, committed to inclusive and empathetic digital experiences.

 ---

 ### 🛠 Tech & Tools

 * Front-end: HTML, CSS, JavaScript
+* Back-end: APIs, system design fundamentals, scalable architectures
-* Testing: Cypress (automation + E2E)
+* Testing: Cypress (E2E, automation)
 * QA: Manual & automated testing
-* Others: Git, APIs, basic full-stack knowledge
+* Tools: Git, REST APIs

 ---